Bernard G. Ehrlich: Biography

 Ehrlich advanced through the ranks in staff and command assignments during the Cold War and commanded an Infantry platoon and Cavalry troop before being assigned to command 1st Battalion, 71st Infantry Regiment in the mid-1970s as a lieutenant colonel.
 After graduating from the United States Army Command and General Staff College, In the early 1980s, he commanded 2nd Brigade, 42nd Infantry Division as a colonel.
 He served as New York's assistant adjutant general for army after receiving promotion to brigadier general in 1982.
 In October 1985, Ehrlich was promoted to major general and in January 1986 he was assigned as commander of the 42nd Infantry Division.
 He served until October 1986, when he was relieved of command, succeeded by Martin E. Lind, and retired.

 At the time of his relief from command, Ehrlich, Biaggi, and several others were under investigation for crimes associated with the Wedtech scandal.
-Ehrlich was acquitted of charges that he bribed the Adjutant General of New York, Vito Castellano.
+Ehrlich was acquitted of charges that he bribed the Adjutant General of New York, Vito J. Castellano.
 He was convicted of racketeering and other crimes, and received a sentence of six years in federal prison and a fine of $220,000.

 Ehrlich was disbarred as a result of his involvement with Wedtech.
 He subsequently operated companies that provided health care services including ambulettes to hospitals in and around New York City.
 Ehrlich's businesses made news in 2008 and 2009 when Anthony S. Seminerio, a member of the New York State Assembly, pleaded guilty to taking bribes disguised as consulting fees to assist medical service companies, including those owned by Ehrlich.
 Ehrlich died in Mount Kisco, New York on 7 March 2014.
 He was buried at Arlington National Cemetery.